seanrostami/GerGor/README.md

 - If a player has only one disc remaining at the start of a turn, there is a random chance that the disc will acquire "Adrenaline" for that turn.
 If a disc has Adrenaline, the rules for capture change: for an Adrenalized disc to capture any other disc. the former must contain only the center of the latter (for convenience, the centers of discs are displayed to the players whenever Adrenaline is present).
 - To avoid convergence to highly static situations, a random non-focus uncaptured entry in the matrix changes sign at the end of each turn (note that this does not change the current discs' positions/sizes).
 - There is a non-human player called Autopilot, which can be activated or deactivated via the AUTO button.
 It is not very intelligent.
-- The current "phase" of the game is printed at the bottom of the game's window.
 - Virtually any aspect of the game other than its foundation can be easily changed in the file GERGORCONFIG.py: the various messages displayed to the players, how much time the TIMER allows, the colors appearing in the game, the granularity and speed of animations, the probability of Adrenaline, and many other things.